 Find as many opportunities as you can to use the physical environment to inspire creativity and collaboration.
 Maybe this means replacing rows of identical cubicles with a larger open space.
 Or setting aside a handful of quiet spaces where individuals can go when they need to focus on some aspect of their work.

 Make sure team members have access to the tools and software they need.
 Ideally, they should have access to at least some of these tools when they’re away from the office because it’s hard to predict when great ideas will strike.
 Cultivating creative energy means creating an environment that is conducive to it.

 Manage the Team a Bit Differently

 There’s no doing away with bureaucracy entirely, even in the most creative business.
 The key is managing the emails, meetings, and other administrative work so it doesn’t take over.
-This can be done through automated workflows and, perhaps ironically, through a handful of well-chosen defined procedures.
+This can be done through automated workflows.
+Perhaps ironically, through a handful of well-chosen defined procedures.

 Creativity and innovation management go together seamlessly when you have a great creative team.
-Take the time to assemble the team with care and forethought, and provide them with the environment, tools, and processes that allow them to focus on creative work, and you can build a team that is greater than the sum of its parts.
-If you’d like to know more about encouraging and incentivizing creativity, we encourage you to download Creative Rewards to Incentivize Engagement.
+Take the time to assemble the team with care and forethought.
+And provide them with the environment, tools, and processes that allow them to focus on creative work.
+You can build a team that is greater than the sum of its parts.
+If you’d like to know more about encouraging and incentivizing creativity, we encourage you to contact us.